psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 It depends on what you are trying to build.
 If you want to learn something new or want to be aware of the trends in Scala world - try it without any doubts.
 If you are building your own multi-billion startup which won't go live next Tuesday I might go for it.
 If you are building a general-purpose library, which would not be a part of ZIO ecosystem?
-Emm, yes.
+Emm, could be.
 Why I'm not so sure?
 There are still people who are afraid of 'Z' in the library names.
 Also, users of the library will have ZIO in their dependency tree which might not be the desirable solution.
 There are pros and cons to use Tagless Final style for this purpose.
 Such a comparison deserves a separate article.
-Of course, you can use ZIO in your Tagless Final services as the effect type.
+Of course, you can use ZIO in your Tagless Final applications as the effect type.

 If your team is not very proficient with trendy functional programming terms like ~~EJB, inheritance~~ "effect", "Tagless Final", it might be challenging.
 That, of course, depends on people, their ability and will to learn, project requirements and deadlines.
 However, for me it feels that getting started with ZIO might be quite an easy thing to do.
-To start writing some ZIO code you do not have to be proficient with category theory, for example.
+To start writing some ZIO code you do not have to be proficient with category theory terminology, for example.

 Using this kind of "God monad" is dangerous.
-If you won't understand how the framework works you might end up in catching weird bugs.
-Which won't be bugs in a fact.
+If you won't understand how the framework works you might end up catching weird bugs.
+Which won't be bugs but misuse of features.
 With ZIO it is easy to write code that will work somehow magically, but I think that in longterm it is important to understand how it is working.
 Of course, that applies to any new technology.